TrueFit/bach/README.md

 ### Creating your own enhancers

-We highly encourage you to write your own enhancers.
+We would love to see members of the community add their own enhancers.
 If you come up with one that is applicable to the larger community (for example, wrapping a different React-CSS framework), please contact us so that we can add it to the list above.

 To create your own enhancers, you need to pass a function to the compose method that returns a js object with the required properties.
 This is typically done as the result of a curried function, you can check the source code of existing enhancers for reference.